 About The Author: FutureDerm is pleased to welcome dermatologist Dr. Hanan Taha, M.D. to our staff as a Contributing Writer.
-For a complete bio please visit our About page.

 Most of us already have heard of Thermage.
 It obtained FDA approval for treatment of wrinkles around the eyes in 2002, facial wrinkles in 2004, and all body laxity and cellulite in 2005.
 But does it work?
 How does it work?
 And what should you expect?
 We will cover all of these answers here…

 Let’s Examine Thermage Side Effects, Costs, & More!

 Thermage does indeed work!
 Technically speaking, Thermage uses monopolar radiofrequency energy to deliver an electrical current that generates heat through the inherent electrical resistance of dermal and subcutaneous tissue.

 To simplify the physics of the process, Thermage directs an electrical current to the skin.
 This electrical energy is met by the cells in these areas.
 Their resistance converts the radiofrequency (RF) energy into heat energy.
 (To understand this further, read into electromagnetic energy and Ohm’s law.)

 This heat denatures collagen in the lower skin layers, causing two things:

 - In the short term: heating collagen breaks down hydrogen bonds in its chains, causing its structure to shorten and thicken.
 So immediately after the procedure and for a few weeks after, this shortening will lead to a visible tightening effect.
 Think of how eggs look like when you scramble them: collagen, like eggs, is a protein that is affected drastically by heat.
 However, as your body clears out the damaged collagen, this initial effect does not last.